 Look After Your Sunglasses

 Sunglasses are so useful for sunny destinations, but how often have you mislaid them or lost them in the sea?
 Plastic sunglasses will last for several years if you look after them, so take care of them and try not to lose them.
-Consider getting a colourful string to keep them attached to your body while you’re in the pool or the sea, preferably a plastic-free one!
+Consider getting a to keep them attached to your body while you’re in the pool or the sea, preferably a plastic-free one!

 Avoid A Flip Flop Faux Pas